nib-docs/frontend/frameworks/react/testing.md

 ```

 ## TODO:
+- there's no need to re-render because you can test handler*() and render() methods separately
 - need to export undecorated components - could use es7 decorators and babel-remove-decorator-plugin
 - Note: Can't test components that make use of `ref`s.
 We want to avoid them anyway!